 Accommodation and service levels in Cuba have improved in recent years but there is an ongoing trade embargo and lack of investment in infrastructure.
-Even the premium-rated accommodation can occasionally suffer with unreliable water and electricity supply.
-Service levels in government hotels, shops and restaurants are generally poor as this is not a service-oriented western culture.
+Even the premium-rated accommodation can occasionally suffer with unreliable water and electricity supply, and service levels in government hotels, shops and restaurants are generally poor.
+This is not a service-oriented culture.
 Of course, this is all part of seeing the 'real Cuba' and while we think you'll be pleasantly surprised by most of the hotels we use, you should be prepared for simply furnished rooms, some out-dated furniture and varying levels of service.
 Most of the hotels have air conditioning.

 In Havana we stay at the memorable Hotel Nacional.
 Although some of the rooms do look a little dated now, the history in this hotel is incredible, having hosted Hollywood royalty, provided the setting for an important meeting between the US and Sicilian mafia families, been a site of the Cold War and seen countless other changes in Havana's turbulent past.
 With an enormous garden and beautiful views over the bay, it is a fitting beginning and end to this Cuban journey.

 On Cayo Ensenachos, we use the Hotel Iberostar as larger hotels are the norm in Cuba's beach areas.
 This 5 star resort has access to two white-sand beaches, a variety of pool and spa areas, watersport opportunities and a great bar.